-If she clearly wanted Santa, she would have Santa; even though I was totally annoyed by my history of him and by lying to children and by the story of a man breaking into my home at night.
+If she clearly wanted Santa, she would have Santa; even though I was horrified by the STORY OF A MAN BREAKING INTO MY HOME AT NIGHT.
 My vow was to figure out how to find my own Christmas calm, hold my boundaries only where it really counted, get my own fears assuaged and still let her have the MAGIC.

 Santa doesn’t break and enter.
-I tell my daughter that the chimney entry is just part of an old story and was never really real.
-I tell her that parents always know when a visitor is at the home and parents have to be the ones to let the visitor in.
+I told my daughter that the chimney entry is just part of an old story and was never really real- we read stories that try to find the actual history and no chimney was involved.
+I tell the kids that parents always know when a visitor is at the home and parents have to be the ones to let the visitor in.

 Diversity in beliefs.
 When I am asked about whether I believe, I have mentioned how some people believe in God, some don’t.
 I told my daughter that I believe in God because I feel a protective joyful, connected feeling in my life and I want to call it something.
 That I don’t feel strong feelings of loving Santa but that I identity more with the Christmas spirit of kindness and giving- that I like to make presents and give them.
 Then I talk more about the parts of Christmas I do believe in and love: lights, yummy smelling trees, hot cocoa and fuzzy socks, snow, or even the just the hope for snow.

 Santa is a Story.
 If your family are believers in God, there is a fantastic story book called “Is Santa Real?” about Nicholas, from Turkish man, to Greek Bishop to Saint.
 There is some fascinating historical context, as well as the fun little story of how we came to hang our stockings on the chimney.
 If you are not believers, you can just omit the religious words.
-Whatever spiritual group you identify with, you may find the need to omit certain things, like the talk of dowries and selling women into slavery.
+Whatever spiritual group you identify with, you may find the need to omit certain things from the story, like the talk of dowries and selling women into slavery.
 Another option is to do Santa Claus independent of Christmas.
-The Saint Nicholaus original holiday was in Greece on December 6th, then conflated with the celebration of the birth of Jesus.
+The Saint Nicholas original holiday was in Greece on December 6th, then conflated with the celebration of the birth of Jesus.
 Bonus points if your family ever gets into the part about how Nicholas really had darker middle-eastern looking skin to go with his white beard.
-What a great opening to talk about skin color with kids, especially with recent news that people were so upset at a dark-skinned Santa at the mall!
+What a great opening to talk about skin color with kids, especially with yearly news that people are so upset at a dark-skinned Santa at the mall!

 Tradition of Doing Santa, Rather than Believing In Him.
 Ultimately, we can focus on doing the parts of the tradition we love, as well as creating our own traditions for Santa, rather than focusing on whether or not we believe in a real person that has mysterious powers and never dies.
 We do the tooth fairy too.
 I didn’t want to but the other side of her family did, so I have made it easy for her to realize the tooth fairy is me, but she still loves it.
-And if she asks directly if it is me, I will tell her the truth and we will probably still keep doing it!
+[I am a terrible tooth fairy and have forgotten twice!
+I say what do you think happened?
+She says “Maybe she was busy or forgot”- sure sounds like she knows the tooth fairy is Mom!]
+If she seriously asks, I will tell her the truth and then ask if she wants me to keep doing it!

 There you have it- a great many ways to keep the magic of Santa, while respecting our children, living our values, and enjoying the spirit of the holiday season!